 Aquaculture meets millions of people's protein needs by meeting worldwide fish demand.
 Carnivorous rainbow trout and other farmed fish devour fishmeal.
 Aquaculture diets benefit from tiny pelagic fishmeal's amino acids, lipids, and other nutrients.
 It improves farmed fish health, feeding, and growth.
 Overfishing, marine resource depletion, and fishmeal production's environmental effect have generated concerns about aquaculture's sustainability as demand grows.
 Wild-caught fish for fishmeal strains marine ecosystems, driving the search for eco-friendly alternatives[1].

-Alternative protein alternatives to fishmeal are becoming used in aquaculture feeds for sustainability.Microalgae, which have several benefits, could be a sustainable feed source.
+Alternative protein alternatives to fishmeal are becoming used in aquaculture feeds for sustainability.
+Microalgae, which have several benefits, could be a sustainable feed source.
 Microalgae are excellent feed ingredients because they provide protein, vital fatty acids, vitamins, and minerals.
 Microalgae may be grown with sunshine and carbon dioxide, making it more environmentally friendly than fishmeal.
-Microalgae can also be grown in controlled surroundings, minimising marine ecosystem dependence and providing fish farming nutrients more reliably[2].
+Microalgae can also be grown in controlled surroundings, minimizing marine ecosystem dependence and providing fish farming nutrients more reliably[2].

-Numerous research have examined the possibility of microalgae as a fishmeal alternative to improve growth, feed conversion efficiency, and health in aquaculture species like rainbow trout.
+Numerous research has examined the possibility of microalgae as a fishmeal alternative to improve growth, feed conversion efficiency, and health in aquaculture species like rainbow trout.

-Microalgae-based diets boost growth performance and feed utilisation in some species and improve fish fatty acid profiles, particularly omega-3 fatty acids.
+Microalgae-based diets boost growth performance and feed utilization in some species and improve fish fatty acid profiles, particularly omega-3 fatty acids.
 In other research, the optimal inclusion levels of various algae species in fish diets and their effects on fish digestibility and nutrient absorption have been examined.
-Despite these encouraging results, cost, scalability, and fish species-specific effects on growth and feed utilisation make microalgae optimisation in aquaculture diets problematic[3].
+Despite these encouraging results, cost, scalability, and fish species-specific effects on growth and feed utilization make microalgae optimization in aquaculture diets problematic[3].
 Microalgae is being studied as a fishmeal alternative, although its aquaculture potential is uncertain.
 Microalgae-based diets' effects on rainbow trout nutrient excretion have been neglected.
 Excess nitrogen and phosphorus excretion can contaminate and eutrophicate aquaculture.
 Nutrient excretion may be reduced by microalgae, but further research is needed to discover how species differ.
 Unlike tilapia and salmon, rainbow trout, which are farmed for commercial and recreational purposes, have not been examined for microalgae effects.
 This research gap restricts aquaculture's usage of microalgae diets[4].

-Growth performance, feed utilisation, and nutrient excretion in rainbow trout fed microalgae instead of fishmeal are examined in this paper.
+Growth performance, feed utilization, and nutrient excretion in rainbow trout fed microalgae instead of fishmeal are examined in this paper.
 We carefully study the literature to identify the positives and downsides of microalgae in trout aquaculture.
 It also advises researching microalgae in trout diets, their effects on nutrient excretion, and their long-term sustainability.
 A thorough study attempts to improve aquaculture practices for sustainability and efficiency[3].

-3. Aquaculture Fishmeal: Importance and Sustainability
+Aquaculture Fishmeal: Importance and Sustainability

 Aquaculture nutrition has relied on fishmeal protein for fish growth, health, and reproduction.
 Fishmeal provides balance of amino acids, fatty acids, vitamins, and minerals for optimal growth and development, especially in carnivorous rainbow trout.
 Fishmeal provides 30% of fish feed protein and is one of the most nutritious feed components.
 This is crucial for aquaculture, especially for protein-hungry species[5].
 Fishmeal in Aquaculture

 Fishmeal provides balanced nutrition and excellent fish growth in modern aquaculture.
 It contains 60–70% crude protein, essential amino acids, and polyunsaturated fatty acids (PUFAs), mainly omega-3 and omega-6.
 Farmed fish need nutrients for cell function, immunity, and energy metabolism.
 Fishmeal contains omega-3 fatty acids, which boost brain development, immunity, and fish welfare.
 High digestion turns feed into body mass and boosts development, making fishmeal an effective energy source[6].